imattau/nostr-community-conventions/README.md

 Expired records **MUST NOT** be used.

-### Endpoint selection
+### Endpoint selection (Normative)

-Clients:
+Clients SHOULD select endpoints deterministically:

-1. prioritise endpoints by ascending `priority`
+1. Sort by ascending `priority`.

-2. attempt direct `ip:port` endpoints first where present

-3. stop after first successful connection
+2. For equal priority, apply a deterministic family order (for example `onion`, then `ipv6`, then `ipv4`).
+3. Attempt endpoints in order until a connection succeeds.
+4. Clients SHOULD apply cooldowns to failed endpoints to avoid retry storms.

 Endpoint failure does not invalidate the record.

 ---

 ## 8. Caching and Expiry

-- Valid records **SHOULD** be cached until expiry
+- Clients MUST treat a locator record as expired when `now > updated_at + ttl`.
+- If an `expiration` tag is present, clients SHOULD treat expiry as the earliest of:
+  - `expiration`, and
+  - `updated_at + ttl`.

+Expired records:
+- Clients SHOULD NOT use expired records by default.
+- Clients MAY retain one expired record as a short-lived fallback only in explicit override or recovery modes.

+TTL rules:
-- TTL **MUST NOT** be extended
+- TTL MUST NOT be extended by resolvers.

-- One expired fallback record **MAY** be retained briefly
+- Publishers SHOULD refresh locator records before expiry using jittered schedules.

 ---